 Hinchcliffe Stadium

-Located in Paterson, this is home to the New Jersey Jackals, one of the professional baseball teams in NJ in the Frontier League (a partner league of MLB, so you’ll be seeing up-and-coming players).
-Even if your kids are only mildly interested in the game, they’ll still have fun with game-day promotions, including giveaways, catching a t-shirt, dancing along to the Cha Cha Slide, and more.
+Located in Paterson, this is home to the New Jersey Jackals, one of the professional baseball teams in NJ in the East Division of the Frontier League (a partner league of MLB, so you’ll be seeing up-and-coming players).
+Even if your kids are only mildly interested in the game, they’ll still have fun with game-day promotions, including giveaways, catching a t-shirt, and dancing along to the Cha Cha Slide in a convivial atmosphere.

 Skylands Stadium

-Head to Skylands to watch the Sussex County Miners, a pro independent league baseball team in NJ.
-With various activities for adults and kids, like a food truck festival, a play area, an ice cream stand, and a post-game fireworks show on Saturdays, watching a game is a family affair.
-Check out their themed events, like Star Wars Night and Sundays, when kids’ tickets are discounted.
+Head to Skylands to watch the Sussex County Miners, who are members of the Frontier League and the MLB Partner League.
+With lots of entertainment for adults and kids—a food truck festival, a play area, an ice cream stand, and a post-game fireworks show on Saturdays—watching a game is a family affair.
+Check out their themed events, like Star Wars Night and their Through The Decades Series (Big 80s, anyone?)

 94 Championship Pl., Augusta, NJ 07822